joernio/joern/docs/content/querying/_index.md

 generic `cpg.all`, as for the latter, it is unclear at compile time which types of nodes are processed.
-Using specific starters such as `.method` make it possible to use Scala's type system for completion and to detect invalid queries even before evaluation.
+Using specific starters such as `.method` make it possible to use Scala's type system for auto-completion and to detect invalid queries before they are evaluated.

 ## Node IDs